 This module is assessed by a combination of examination and continual assessment.
 In order for the continual assessment marks to count, you must achieve at least 40% in the exam component.
 If you achieve less than 40% in the exam, then the module mark will be just the exam mark.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback provided on the feedback form

 Failure Redemption: If rules allow a 100% supplementary examination with marks capped.